 I spent 3 years in the military–didn’t much like that though I am, never-the-less a believer in some sort of national service for young people (and old people if they like).
 With all it’s faults–by and large–life in this nation is a very comfortable gig and I feel if you’re in the club you should pay your dues.

 I spent a lot of time in school and college–in the belief that with knowledge comes understanding.
 It occurred to me some time ago with knowledge comes knowledge–that’s about it.
-Understanding–or if you like, wisdom–comes with life, time, suffering, getting it wrong more often than getting it right, doing stuff (unfortunately) that you regret but hopefully, learning from all of it.
+Understanding–or if you like, wisdom–comes with life, time and suffering.
+It seems like we spend a lot of time and pain, getting it wrong more often than getting it right but hopefully we learn from it.

 So that brings me to now–this website/blog–and you, gentle reader (I’ve always loved that quaint, archaic phrase).

-Like you I have my share of baggage–lemons, life has been kind enough to shower me with–sometimes in abundance–that I enjoy turning into lemonade.
-Because (again–I suspect like you,) I have been able to find a bit of redemption, consolation and meaning in the probing, re-inventing and deeper examination of all that life-stuff that sticks to one like existential burdocks.
+Like you, I have my share of baggage–lemons–life has been thoughtful enough to shower me with.
+But, with enough suffering, I finally learned the art of turning lemons into lemonade.
+Because (again–I suspect like you,) I have been able to find a bit of redemption, consolation and meaning in the probing and deeper examination of all that life-stuff that sticks to one like existential burdocks.
 That’s what the pictures, the words and the effort to make them is about–and I hope you’ll see fit to share some of your own burdocks with me.
+If you like what you find here–please leave a comment.
+If you don’t like what you see–tell me about that too.

 I like the notion that life is more about the journey than the destination.
 But that’s a very broad perspective.
 I think life is also about the pauses, the stops in the journey, the dusty, silent little train stations on forgotten railroad sidings–you know the ones I mean.